russ-hensel/stuffdb/README.md

-StuffDb  -- A database system about Stuff
+StuffDb  -- A database system about lots of different kinds of Stuff

 A desktop gui system using qt to track all sorts of "stuff"

   stuff includes:
 * text notes = help
-* physical item, a collection, a set of woodworking
+* physical item, a collection, a set of woodworking = stuff
 * tools... = stuff document
 * an address book ++   = people document
-* information about plants = plant document
+* information about kinds of plants = plant document, and for a particular plant in a particurla place a planting document
 * pictures with notes ... linked to other documents = picture document
 * albums documents: a collection of pictures

+* An application superpower:
+  ** Notes can includ "hyper commands" that search wiithin the application or execute
+     code of various types ( Python, Bash ....
+SQL ) or can be used as an application launcher or a url bookmark.
       ......

+Most of the documentation for the system will be in its own database, I will need to make a version for this repository, right now it is just on my system.

 This is my first time with qt for sql, it has been an adventure

 Status:
-  At this point some stuff works, but still very far from a useful system.
+  At this point a lot of the Stuffdb works, but still very far from polished system.
-  The current db is around the help document which works fairly well.
+  The current db is around the notes/help document which works fairly well.

+  Other documents basically work but can be rough.

-  If you want to try it out: contact me and I will make the repository work, right now while it works on my desktop the repo is primarly for backup not distribution.
+  If you want to try it out: contact me and I will make the repository work ( for you ), right now while it works on my desktop the repo is primarly for backup not distribution.

   Will soon have a db for all the documents, mostly empty.
+  I am not yet shipping a good starter db but will make one on request.

 This is a reimplemtation of a system I wrote 20 years ago in powerbulider, it will take a long time to replicat all of its features, but I will be able